-A tower with a height of 85 meters grows out of the central nave on the western side.
-Originally, along with the western facade of the temple, it was located behind the town walls.
-The tower was part of the town’s fortifications and therefore, from the west, it did not have an entrance portal that could be used by potential attackers or even windows.
-In order to improve communication at the west facade, a few small side turrets with staircases were placed.
-Inside, the undertower part of the cathedral was divided into three rooms by internal walls: in the south, the chapel of queen Sophia, the sacristy in the middle and in the north the chapel of canons.
-On the first floor there was originally the oldest library in the town, which dates back to the 12th century and the chapter archives.
+The tower together with the western façade of the church was originally located behind the line of the main city wall, in the zwinger area.
+It was part of the city’s fortifications and therefore had no entrance portal to the west that potential attackers could use, or even windows.
+In order to improve communication, a pair of small side turrets with staircases were placed at the western façade.
+Inside, the ground floor was divided into three parts by internal walls: the chapel of queen Sophia was located in the south, the sacristy in the middle and the chapel of canons in the north.
+Originally, the oldest library in the city, the archive of the chapter and the imperial chapel of Sigismund of Luxemburg were located on the first floor.
 The middle part of the first floor opened to the nave with a gallery.